Final Fantasy Type-0 HD: Critical reception

 Corriea was mixed about the game's HD upgrade, stating that while the background were "gorgeous" and the main characters moved fluidly and expressed emotion properly, NPCs or characters unimportant to the stories did not receive the same attention as the main cast.
 Schilling was disappointed with the result, frequently citing scenery and character behavior that looked out of place on the big screen.
-Miller said that the game's visuals were "dominated by muddy textures and frequent loading.", while he negatively noted the removal of the original's multiplayer.
+Miller said that the game's visuals were "dominated by muddy textures and frequent loading", while he negatively noted the removal of the original's multiplayer.
 Damiani praised the upgrades for the main characters, but noted multiple inconsistencies in both the environments and cutscenes.
 Famitsu found the graphics "dramatically beautiful", but found it strange seeing the original environments on a large screen.
 Meyerink said that, while not hard on the eyes, the upgrades were well below what he expected.
-Sullivan praised the lighting and shading effects, but shared Corriea's criticism of NPCs and noted low-quality environmental textures, saying she was "so bored by most environments that [she] stopped caring about them halfway through the story."
-The localized dialogue also received mixed to negative reactions, with multiple reviewers faulting the English voice actors' performances.
+Sullivan praised the lighting and shading effects, but shared Corriea's criticism of NPCs and noted low-quality environmental textures, saying she was "so bored by most environments that [she] stopped caring about them halfway through the story".
+The localized dialogue also received mixed reactions, with multiple reviewers faulting the English voice actors' performances.
 Opinions on the PC port were mixed: Meyerink marked it as an improvement of the ports of the XIII games while acknowledging issues with the graphics and controls, while Roberts was not impressed by its performance.